matomo-org/developer-documentation/docs/5.x/matomo-links.md

 ---
 # External Links to Matomo Domains

-All links to Matomo domains from with the Matomo application should include campaign parameters in the URL which will be used to track the source of in-app traffic to online documentation and help improve them.
+All links to Matomo domains from within the Matomo application should include campaign parameters in the URL which will be used to track the source of in-app traffic to online documentation and help improve them.
 No personal or identifying information is tracked, just the install type and location in the application from which the link was followed.